pyjamabrah/pyjamabrah/content/products/c-language/index.md

   description: "Learn the C programming language from systems view.
 This course will provide you with insights that will enable you to confidently predict what the CPU will do given a line of C code.
 The course is hands-on and focused on developing intuition."
   image: "/products/c-language/c-course.png"
   link: "https://learn.pyjamabrah.com/learn/theclanguage"
+  note: "The course is work in progress.
+Content is added!"
   keyFeatures:
     - No background and familiarity assumed.
     - From Scratch, no IDE used!